kyu30/kyu30/README.md

 ## Hi there 👋

-I'm Keith, a data science student at BU.
+I'm Keith, a data science grad student at Georgetown.
 I'm interested in machine learning and playing around with predictive models

-🌱 I’m currently learning deep learning, sequential decision making, and app development
+I’m currently doing projects with deep learning and web/app development

 <!--🔭 I’m currently working on a Native Ads classifier model and a skincare review app -->